Bam Adebayo NBA Playoffs Player Props: Heat vs. Celtics

 Bam Adebayo Insights vs. the Celtics

-- Adebayo has taken 14.9 shots per game this season and made eight per game, which account for 15.9% and 18.7%, respectively, of his team's total.

-- Adebayo's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- On defense, the Celtics have given up 111.4 points per game, which is fourth-best in the league.
+- Allowing 111.4 points per game, the Celtics are the fourth-ranked squad in the NBA defensively.

-- On the boards, the Celtics are ranked 18th in the NBA, giving up 44 rebounds per game.
+- Conceding 44 rebounds per game, the Celtics are the 18th-ranked team in the NBA.

-- The Celtics are the second-ranked team in the NBA, allowing 23.1 assists per game.
+- The Celtics are the second-ranked squad in the NBA, giving up 23.1 assists per contest.

 Bam Adebayo vs. the Celtics